prothej227/mobileCrackNET/README.md

 ```
 Replace model/weights.h5 with the path to your trained model and test/00007.jpg with the path to the image you want to predict.

-## Training Guide
-Refer to the Jupyter Notebook file Training.ipynb for the training guide.

 ## Authors
 - prothej227/Journel Cabrillos